What is a Cavernoma?

 Blood may have oozed slowly out of the cavernoma over time or there may have been a haemorrhage (bleed) of a larger amount of blood over a shorter period of time, such as a few days.

-Cavernoma can be either symptomatic or asymptomatic.
+Cavernoma can be symptomatic or asymptomatic.

-The genetic(familial) form is recognised as a rare disease.
+The genetic (familial) form is recognised as a rare disease.

-A cavernoma is not a tumour as it is non-cancerous, does not spread to other parts of the body, is not a solid mass of cells, and is not made of rapidly dividing cells like tumours.
+A cavernoma is not a tumour as it is non-cancerous, does not spread to other parts of the body, is not a solid mass of cells and is not made of rapidly dividing cells like tumours.

 Cavernoma are also known as: Cavernous Angioma, Cavernous Haemangioma or Cerebral Cavernous Malformation(CCM).